 Seeing the swirls of the northern lights is definitely a family travel bucket list item!
 We hoped to see them during our time in Iceland, but no luck.
 Northern Canada, Greenland, Iceland, Svalbard in Norway, and Abisko, Sweden are locations with a high chance of seeing this phenomenon.

-Stroll through Lhasa, visit the Potala Palace and learn about Tibetian Buddhist culture.
+Stroll through Lhasa, visit the Potala Palace, and learn about Tibetan Buddhist culture.
 See the emerald-colored, freshwater Yamdrok Lake, visit monasteries, and explore the Himalayas.